anthill499/anthill499/README.md

 intense coding bootcamp that immerses their students in full-stack web development.
 Since then, I fell in love with programming and the amazing people who come with the profession.

-- 🔭 My favorite language is JavaScript
+- 🔭 My favorite programming language is JavaScript
 - 📫 How to reach me: anthill499@gmail.com
 - ⚡ Fun fact: My favorite hobby is producing/collabing on electronic music
 - [Resume](https://docs.google.com/document/d/1IcUP_hw8gasDm-8DZ1H6exlFt8lFD2DxxZ9ycyYk0To/edit?usp=sharing)